The Money Pit: Reception

-On Rotten Tomatoes, the film has an approval rating of 50% based on 22 reviews, with an average rating of 4.9/10.
-On Metacritic it has a score of 49 out of 100, based on reviews from 14 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film an average grade "C+" on scale of A+ to F.
+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

 Roger Ebert gave The Money Pit only one out of four stars, calling the film "one monotonous sight gag after another."
+Ebert's colleague Gene Siskel likewise gave it one out of four stars, describing the film as "miserable" and an "abject failure."
+He criticized Tom Hanks for being "his usual smug self" and Shelley Long for being more cute than she was funny.
+Both Siskel and Vincent Canby of The New York Times said that the movie's approach to slapstick comedy suffered from the same problems that Steven Spielberg's 1941 did.
+They also agreed that Alexander Godunov's supporting role was the funniest part of the movie.

 The film is a remake of the 1948 Cary Grant comedy Mr. Blandings Builds His Dream House, a fact that was pointed out by multiple critics.

 Home media

 The film was released on DVD by Universal Pictures Home Entertainment in 2003, and later re-released in 2011 as part of a three-film set, the Tom Hanks Comedy Favorites Collection, along with The 'Burbs and Dragnet.

 The film was released on Blu-ray on August 16, 2016.